avivl/gcloud-project/README.md

 ## :memo: Description

-Working on multiple GCP project can be a bit confusing.
-You need to remmber before applying a command on which project you are currently working. gcloud-project was created in order to solve this issue.
+Working with multiple GCP projects can be a bit confusing.
+After each `gcloud` command you need to remember adding the `--projecgt` flag of the project you are currently working on. `gcloud-project`  was created in order to solve this issue.

 `gcloud-project` will look for a file named `.gcpprj` starting from the current directory and going up the tree.